 A photonic chip with no less than 128 tunable components on it, proves to be a true ‘Swiss army knife’ with a variety of applications.
 During her research on measuring light wavelengths using this photonic chip, Caterina Taballione of the University of Twente came across yet another application serendipitously: by sending single photons through the system in stead of continuous light, the optical components can perform quantum operations as well.
 The same chip works as a photonic quantum processor.

 Manipulating light on a chip is now possible on a very advanced level, especially using combinations of materials.
 It is now possible to build optical waveguides with very low losses, using silicon nitride; or very narrow laser light sources using indium phosphide.
-The chip Caterina Taballione is presenting in her thesis, exists of many components that can either split or combine the light in and from separate channels like in a rail yard.
+The chip Caterina Taballione is presenting in her thesis, consists of many components that can either split or combine the light in and from separate channels like in a rail yard.
 It also has ring-shaped resonators that can work as a filter.
 The strength lies in the fact that the components can be controlled from the outside, making the chip flexible and programmable.
 And all this, not only in a classical approach but also in quantum photonics, as is one of the unexpected outcomes.
-This already led to a new company called QuiX.
+This already led to a company called QuiX.

 Controlling the components takes place using temperature.
 The chip has many so-called Mach-Zehnder interferometers that can split light from one to two light-conducting channels - waveguides.
 Before both channels rejoin, one of them can be controlled by applying a temperature variation.
 The result is that the signals from both channels are not the same anymore: their phase is different.
 The ring-shaped components can also be temperature-controlled.
 In this way, Taballione was able to present a very precise way of measuring wavelengths of light.
 For this, she combine the temperature control to an artificial neural network.